x1F/sip-framework/docs/declarative.md

 - *forLoop* is used to enter looping statement equivalent to 'for' from DSL.
 It accepts a predicate which should be evaluated into an integer marking the number of iterations.
 To return to previous scope and end the loop *endForLoop* should be used.
+- *split* is used to enter looping statement equivalent to 'split' and 'parallelSplit' from DSL.
+It accepts a predicate which should be evaluated into a Collection of object which will be individually processed by the consumer(s).
+  To return to previous scope and end the loop *endSplit* should be used.

 ```java
 public class DemoProcess extends CompositeProcessBase {